 Total Volume of MM:

 1b.
+Move library plate to ice block.
 Add 4.75ul to each well of purified double stranded cDNA .
 Quick spin up to 1000rpm (STOP when gets to 1000rpm) on large centrifuge.

 *can do this on ice block to keep samples cool, but need to thaw on ice first because when put directly onto ice block from freezer, samples may not thaw completely, preventing homogenous mixing